SilkRose/Pony/stories/twilights-forest/twilights-forest.md

 An occasional snapping sound of a twig or the brushing noise of shrubs were her only companions.
 Fauna thrived in this carefully cultivated forest, but no ponies or other sapient creatures visited.
 Certainly not this deeply into her woods, in any case.
 The Princess had tried, initially, to keep the entire thing a secret.
 When the first copse had been planted, it was hundreds of miles from the nearest sign of civilization.

-But under her careful rule, Twilight's kindgom thrived, and spread far and wide.
+But under her careful rule, Twilight's kingdom thrived, and spread far and wide.

 A hamlet became a village, then a town.
 Her little ponies would enter the forest on dates, admiring the trees she planted as they walked together through row after row.
 Rules were swiftly established when a handful of cedars were felled to make a log cabin.
 Look, but don't touch.